GSP747

 Create a repository and the initial web site

-Now create a Cloud Source Repository to hold the web site and then clone the repository to the Linux instance.
 Cloning a repository creates a mirror of it in the shell.
-This allows you to implement the web site while in the shell and later commit your changes to the file system.
+This allows you to implement the web site while in the shell, and then later commit your changes to the file system.
 Later in this lab, you will set up a pipeline that responds to these commits to the repository.

 Enter the following commands in the Linux instance shell: